-- 1. All sales and exchanges (other than "new" Sec.
-38 property) where seller financing does not exceed \$3,731,000 (indexed estimate) must have an imputed interest rate of the lesser of 100% of the applicable federal rate (AFR) or 9% (compounded semiannually). - 2.
-Sales exceeding \$3,731,000 (indexed estimate) are subject to an imputed interest rate equal to 100% of the AFR.
-Sale-leaseback transactions of any amount are subject to interest rates equal to 110% of AFR. - 3.
-The sales or exchanges of land between related persons, (brothers, sisters, spouse, ancestors or lineal descendants), must have a test or stated rate of 6% compounded semiannually or interest will be imputed at 7%.
-This rule applies to the first \$500,000 of land sold or exchanged between related people in one calendar year. - 4.
+- 1. All sales and exchanges where seller financing does not exceed \$3.8 million (indexed estimate) must have an imputed interest rate of the lesser of 100% of the applicable federal rate (AFR) or 9% (compounded semiannually). - 2.
+Sales exceeding \$8 million (indexed estimate) are subject to an imputed interest rate equal to 100% of the AFR.
+All sale-leaseback transactions are subject to rates equal to 110% of AFR. - 3.
+The sale or exchange of the first \$500,000 of land between related persons, (brothers, sisters, spouse, ancestors or lineal descendants) in one calendar year, must have a test or stated rate of 6% compounded semiannually or the AFR. - 4.
 The imputed interest rules do not apply to the sale of personal use property, annuities, patents, and any other sale that does not exceed \$3,000. - 5.
 Imputed as well as stated interest may be accounted for on the cash accounting method on sales of farms not exceeding \$1 million and any other installment sale not exceeding \$250,000.